 The B lymphocyte (B cell) is one of the most important cells of the body.
-They form a part of the adaptive immune response by producing antibodies and presenting antigens to T cells.
-Once activated they will either mature into plasma cells or memory B cells.
+These cells form part of the adaptive immune response by producing antibodies and presenting antigens to T cells.
+Once activated, they can mature into plasma cells or memory B lymphocytes.

 B Cell Development

-Once differentiated in the primary lymphoid organ (bone marrow), the B cells migrate and reside in the follicles of the spleen.
-They also migrate to areas that are rich in lymphoid tissue – areas where lymphoid activation and defense is likely to be triggered, e.g. in the mucosa and linings as associated lymphoid tissue.
-An example of this is the Peyer’s patch of the colon, which is a mucosally associated Lymphoid tissue (MALT).
-Other ‘ALTs’ also exist, their names according to their locations e.g. Bronchal (BALT), Nasal (NALT), Organised-mucosa (O-MALT).
+Once differentiated in the bone marrow, B cells migrate to lymphoid follicles in the spleen.
+They also migrate to areas where lymphoid activation and defense are likely to be triggered such as in the mucosal linings.
+This includes the Peyer’s patches of the colon, which are a type of mucosa-associated lymphoid tissue (MALT).
+Other ‘MALTs’ are named according to their location or organisation e.g. Bronchial (BALT), Nasal (NALT), and Organised-mucosa (O-MALT).

-Once activated B cells may differentiate into plasma cells.
-Plasma cells are large lymphocytes with large amounts of endoplasmic reticulum, which allows them to produce antibodies to specific antigens.
+Once activated, B lymphocytes can differentiate into plasma cells.
+Plasma cells are large cells with abundant endoplasmic reticulum, which allows them to produce large quantities of antibodies against specific antigens.

-They respond to signals from T cells during infection and continue to produce antibodies to the required antigen until the infection is controlled.
-Plasma cells are often found within chronic infection and inflammation.
+They respond to signals from T cells during infection and continue to produce antibodies until the infection is controlled.
+Plasma cells are often found in chronic inflammation.

-If the host is re-exposed to the same antigen these cells rapidly divide with assistance from T cells and produce more B cells capable of producing specific antibodies to the pathogen.
-This often means that the pathogen can be dealt with before the infection takes hold.
+If the host is re-exposed to the same antigen, these cells rapidly proliferate with assistance from T cells.
+This produces more cells capable of secreting specific antibodies to the pathogen.
+This often means that the pathogen can be dealt with before the infection takes hold and becomes symptomatic.

-Most B cells require T cells to be present in order to produce antibodies, however a small number are able to function without this.
-They are found within specialised sites such as the spleen and peritoneum.
+B lymphocytes require T cells to produce antibodies.
+However, a small number can function without T cell help and these are found within sites such as the spleen and peritoneum.

-They are particularly important for dealing with encapsulated bacteria, which often have a polysaccharide outer layer as opposed to proteins, which allows them to evade T cells.
-T-independent B cells are able to recognise these layers and produce antibodies to them without the need for T cell help.
+They are particularly important for dealing with encapsulated bacteria.
+Encapsulated bacteria have a polysaccharide outer layer as opposed to a protein-based one, which allows them to evade T cells.
+T-independent B cells can recognise these layers and produce antibodies without T-cell help.

 XLA, also known as Bruton’s disease, is a rare genetic disorder that affects the body’s ability to fight infection.
-Patients are unable to produce mature B cells, as such they tend to have an absence of serum immunoglobulins post 6 months (after maternal IgG have been broken down).
+Patients are unable to produce mature B lymphocytes and therefore they tend to have an absence of serum immunoglobulins post-6 months (after maternal IgG has been broken down).

-Like many primary immune deficiencies, patients typically present with infections that are severe, persistent, uncommon and recurrent.
-H. influenzae, Streptococcus pneumoniae, and staphylococci are the most common causes.
+Like many primary immune deficiencies, patients typically present with infections that are severe, persistent, uncommon, and recurrent.
+Haemophilus influenzae, Streptococcus pneumoniae, and staphylococci are common causative pathogens.